My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Nihombashi, along with neighboring Kyobashi and Kanda, formed the core of the original downtown center of Edo-period Tokyo.
+Nihonbashi, along with neighboring Kyobashi and Kanda, formed the core of the original downtown center of Edo-period Tokyo.
 This was before the city gradually expanded outwards with newer centers like Shibuya and Shinjuku.
-The predecessor of the Tsukiji fish market was also in Nihombashi, though this was relocated after the site was destroyed in the 1923 Great Kanto Earthquake.
-All distances to Tokyo from around the country, up to this day, are measured from the "Kilometer Zero" mark that is seen on a bridge connecting both sides of the Nihombashi River—a testament to the area's rich history as the prosperous commercial "center of Japan."
+The predecessor of the Tsukiji fish market was also in Nihonbashi, though this was relocated after the site was destroyed in the 1923 Great Kanto Earthquake.
+All distances to Tokyo from around the country, up to this day, are measured from the "Kilometer Zero" mark that is seen on a bridge connecting both sides of the Nihonbashi River—a testament to the area's rich history as the prosperous commercial "center of Japan."

-Despite being one of the district's more recent redevelopment projects, the Coredo Muromachi complex took great care to pay tribute to Nihombashi's rich traditions.
+Despite being one of the district's more recent redevelopment projects, the Coredo Muromachi complex took great care to pay tribute to Nihonbashi's rich traditions.
 Loosen your purse strings as you visit the complex's three towers of shopping and dining options, where traditional Japanese household goods and crafts are sold alongside more modern options.

 Complete your visit to this historic downtown Tokyo neighborhood with more shopping, this time at the relatively high-end Nihombashi Mitsukoshi—Japan's very first department store—with seven floors of shopping and a newer 10-story annex building.
 It was founded by the Mitsui family, who was one of the most powerful merchants during the Edo Period.
 They ran a highly successful textile shop known as Echigoya in Nihonbashi before founding the iconic Nihombashi department store.